Validity of Obama health care law at issue in appeal hearing

-NEW ORLEANS (AP) — With health insurance availability for millions of Americans on the line, supporters of President Barack Obama’s signature health care law asked a federal appeals court Tuesday to conclude that the law is still valid even though Congress eliminated a tax it imposed on people who don’t buy insurance.
+NEW ORLEANS (AP) — With health insurance availability, cost and coverage on the line for millions of Americans, a federal appeals court seemed inclined Tuesday to rule that the core provision of President Barack Obama’s signature health care law is unconstitutional.

-In December, a Texas-based federal judge agreed with the lawsuit, filed by a coalition of 18 Republican-leaning states with some backing from the Trump administration.
-The appeal in front of the circuit court in New Orleans was filed by a California-led group of 20 Democratic-leading states and the House of Representatives, whose attorneys faced intense and seemingly skeptical questions from two of the panel’s judges Tuesday.
+Two Republican-appointed judges on a three-judge panel of the 5th U.S. Circuit Court of Appeals peppered lawyers defending the law with skeptical questions, appearing to suggest they might hold that when Congress zeroed out a tax imposed by the law in 2017 it rendered unconstitutional the mandate to purchase health insurance.

+It was less clear after the arguments whether the judges also would invalidate the entire health care law, as the Trump administration favors.

-Judge Jennifer Walker Elrod remarked that the law’s mandate that people buy insurance appeared intact, and Judge Kurt Engelhardt seemed to agree.
-Engelhardt also pointedly suggested that the question of whether each piece of the law should survive shouldn’t be answered by the judiciary but by Congress.
+As Judge Jennifer Walker Elrod questioned the law’s supporters — attorneys for 20 Democratic-leaning states and the House of Representatives — she said the law’s “command” that people buy insurance appeared intact without the tax penalty and she questioned the mandate’s constitutionality.
+Judge Kurt Engelhardt seemed to agree.
+And he pointedly suggested that the courts shouldn’t have to work out what parts of the law should or shouldn’t survive.

+It was unclear when the panel would rule.
+The case is likely headed to the Supreme Court, where the same five-justice majority that has twice voted to uphold the law — in 2012 and 2015 — remains in place.

-“This is a political solution that you … are asking the court to roll up its sleeves and get involved in,” he said.
+“This is a political solution that you, various parties, are asking the court to roll up its sleeves and get involved in,” Engelhardt said at one point near the end of Tuesday’s arguments.

-But Douglas Letter, an attorney for the U.S. House of Representatives, argued that the elimination of the tax penalty doesn’t undermine the law’s constitutionality.
-And he said determining which parts of a law can be salvaged and which must be removed is clearly a task for the courts, established by Supreme Court precedent.
+But Douglas Letter, an attorney for the House, argued that eliminating the tax penalty didn’t undermine the law’s constitutionality.
+And he said Supreme Court precedent dictates that the courts should strive to uphold as many of the law’s provisions as possible.

+“Remember that the kinds of provisions here that would be struck down if there’s no severability are, for example, the provision about when you can be denied or charged more insurance for preexisting conditions,” Letter said.
+“The provision about children can be kept on parents’ insurance until they’re 26 …”

 The ultimate outcome will affect protections for people with pre-existing conditions, Medicaid expansions covering roughly 12 million people, and subsidies that help about 10 million others afford health insurance.